Superconductivity in the repulsive Hubbard model on different geometries induced by density-assisted hopping

 We study the effect of density-assisted hopping on different dimerized lattice geometries, such as bilayers and ladder structures.
 We show analytically that the density-assisted hopping induces an attractive interaction in the lower (bonding) band of the dimer structure and a repulsion in the upper (anti-bonding) band.
 Overcoming the onsite repulsion, this can lead to the appearance of superconductivity.
 The superconductivity depends strongly on the filling, and present a pairing structure more complex than s-wave pairing.
 Combining numerical and analytical methods such as the matrix product states ansatz, bosonization and perturbative calculations we map out the phase diagram of the two-leg ladder system and identify its superconducting phase.
 We characterize the transition from the non-density-assisted repulsive regime to the spin-gapped superconducting regime as a Berezinskii-Kosterlitz-Thouless transition.

 The theoretical description of high critical temperature superconductivity is a central subject in condensed matter physics.
 To tackle this problem, a commonly used model to try to describe the physics of cuprates is the two-dimensional Hubbard model \cite{LeeWen2006, Scalapino2012, ArovasRaghu2022, LiuChan2025, XiaoZhang2023, QinGull2022}.
 This is a very simple model with just two competing terms, yet it hosts a very rich phase diagram.
 Despite this very rich and complex phase diagram, it is still under investigation whether superconductivity occurs in the plain repulsive Hubbard model \cite{QinZhang2020, QinGull2022}.
-However, by adding an additional diagonal hopping $t'$, superconductivity is enhanced \cite{ZhengChan2017, QinGull2022, XuZhang2024, ZhangvonDelft2025}.
+However, the addition of diagonal hopping $t'$, helps tip the balance in favor of superconductivity \cite{ZhengChan2017, QinGull2022, XuZhang2024, ZhangvonDelft2025}.
 Many extensions of the Hubbard model have been studied in the search for more realistic models of high-temperature superconductors \cite{JiangDevereaux2019, PonsioenCorboz2019, JiangJiang2020, JiangKivelson2021}.
 These include density-assisted hopping terms \cite{Hirsch1989, HirschMarsiglio1989, SimonAligia1993,JaparidzeMuellerHartmann1994, JaparidzeKampf1999, ArracheaAligia1999, ArracheaAligia2000, JiangWhite2023, Controzzi1999}, which arise naturally from the down-folding of the three-band Hubbard model describing the Cu-O planes in cuprates\cite{VarmaAbrahams1987, Emery1987} to a single-band Hubbard model.
-They were studied in the context of two-dimensional hole superconductivity to explain the asymmetry between particle and hole doping \cite{Hirsch1989, HirschMarsiglio1989}, and recently it has been shown numerically \cite{JiangWhite2023} that density-assisted hopping terms can increase the mobility of pairs of holes beyond mean-field effects.
+They were studied in the context of two-dimensional hole superconductivity to explain the asymmetry between particle and hole doping \cite{Hirsch1989, HirschMarsiglio1989}.
+Recently it has been shown numerically \cite{JiangWhite2023} that the amplitude of the density-assisted hopping term in cuprates is 60\% of that of the normal hopping and they can increase the mobility of pairs of holes beyond mean-field effects.
 The inclusion of density-assisted hopping terms in the Hubbard model is motivated not only by solid-state systems, but also by possible direct experimental realizations in ultracold-atom experiments \cite{JuergensenLuehmann2014, DuttaZakrzewski2015, MeinertNaegerl2016, KlemmerBergschneider2024, Eckardt2017, GoergEsslinger2019, ChandaZakrzewski2025}.